St Joseph's Church, Highgate: History

-It was in 1858 that St Joseph's was first established by Father Ignatius Spencer, who had converted to the Roman Catholic Church and entered the Passionist Order.
+St Joseph's was first established in 1858 by Father Ignatius Spencer, who had converted to the Roman Catholic Church and entered the Passionist Order.
 He had found the location in Highgate in the Old Black Dog Inn, with a chapel in the ground floor and accommodation for the community on the floor above.
 The first church was built in 1861/63 by John Bird of Hammersmith but this proved to be too small, and the current church was started in 1888.
 The new church was opened in 1889 by Bernard O'Reilly, Bishop of Liverpool, to commemorate the Jubilee of Pope Leo XIII; it was not consecrated until 1932 when the debt had been cleared.

 St. Joseph’s Church was designed by the architect Albert Vicars as blend of the Romanesque and Byzantine styles.
 The green, copper dome is the dominant feature and is a landmark that can be seen from various points across London.
 The dome is estimated to weigh 2000 tons.
 St Joseph’s Retreat, the house for the Passionist community, is attached to the east end.